privacy-scaling-explorations/pse.dev/articles/bandada-is-live.md

 Check [here](https://www.notion.so/Bandada-Learning-Resources-Project-Ideas-68803d6da8374a4399824e9a93995ff3?pvs=21) for new and upcoming learning resources like tutorials, videos, and additional documentation and growing project ideas to do with Bandada.

-Lastly, keep exploring our [Bandada Notion](https://www.notion.so/Bandada-82d0d9d3c6b64b7bb2a09d4c7647c083?pvs=21) where we’ll keep it updated with the latest news.
+Lastly, keep exploring our [Bandada Notion](https://www.notion.so/Bandada-82d0d9d3c6b64b7bb2a09d4c7647c083?pvs=21) where we'll keep it updated with the latest news.

 ## Bandada Moonrise

 Shortly after this announcement, we´re starting Bandada Moonrise, a focused effort, and campaign to showcase Bandada and gather as much feedback as possible from the community to tailor the future roadmap.

-If you’re part of a DAO, Web3, or ZK Dev community and want us to give a presentation, please reach us out!
+If you're part of a DAO, Web3, or ZK Dev community and want us to give a presentation, please reach us out!

 ## **What's coming in the future?**